 Think ahead and save these packs to give to co-workers and friends for birthdays and Christmas.
 You can also add a bottle of wine or a box of chocolates with it.

-Order your Happy Mail Pack and share the joy of card giving.
+Order your Happy Mail Pack (sorry, no longer available) and share the joy of card giving.
 You have a choice of pick-up or delivery via Australia Post, Australia-wide in a tracked satchel.
 If you wish to send it to someone, I can add a personal note from you.